rubymonsters/ruby-for-beginners/30_questions_commands.md

 # Questions and commands

-Generally speaking, methods play one of two roles.
-They either answer a question, or they perform a command.
+Generally speaking, methods play one of two roles: They either answer a question, or they perform a command.

 For example, if we have a `user` object, and users have a name, then we would